istio/old_mixer_repo/doc/dev/adapters.md

 * A Go struct that implements '`Handler' `interfaces for all supported templates.

 An adapter implementation therefore usually contains a Go struct named `builder` and a Go struct named `handler`.
-(The name of the structs is not important, but for the purpose of this document, let's call them `builder` and `handler).
+(The name of the structs is not important, but for the purpose of this document, let's call them `builder` and `handler`).

-An adapter's `builder` type must implement the `HandlerBuilder` interface for all the templates the adapter supports.
-An adapter's `handler` type must implement the `Handler `interface for all the templates the adapter supports.
-It is these two objects that Mixer uses to interact with the adapter for passing template-specific `Type` and `Instance` objects respectively.
-The following section explains how and when Mixer and adapter interaction happens via these objects.

 ## Mixer-adapter interactions